coincubellc/coincube/README.md

 ## Getting Started
 You will need some developer tools to get up and running.
-Please install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">git</a>, <a href="https://www.docker.com/products/developer-tools">docker</a>, and <a href="https://nodejs.org/en/download/">node</a>.
+Please install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">git</a> and <a href="https://www.docker.com/products/developer-tools">docker</a>.

 You will also need <a href="https://www.python.org/downloads/">python3</a>, <a href="https://pip.pypa.io/en/stable/installing/">pip</a>, and  `pycrypto` installed locally.
 Once you have `pip` installed, you can run:
 ```